 How will the GiA benefit the Youth?

-The programme will provide the opportunity to showcase modern practices in vegetable and fruit farming, for instance greenhouse and hydroponic farming systems.
+The programme provides the opportunity to showcase modern practices in vegetable and fruit farming, for instance greenhouse and hydroponic farming systems.
 OAK and AgriBizz TV will also deploy the use of drones for fertilizer application on the farms.

 The focus on and engagement of university students and graduates through modern communication platforms to educate and advocate is a novel approach to addressing the challenges of unemployment.
 It is a requirement that the business teams that would be formed and compete for the OAK incubation services should have participation of and be led by young women.